 In 2011 Fiskars established the supplier audit program that we run today and have developed since.
 Based on the SCOC policy we have created a checklist that is used to evaluate all suppliers that Fiskars wants to do business with.

 The decision to make an on-site audit is based on a risk assessment that takes into consideration the country risk, the size of the business and the industry.
 All suppliers in high risk countries are audited on-site by Fiskars.
 Fiskars has a professional auditor team of four people that performs audits in countries in the Far East and South East Asia.
 In addition, we use third party audit services to complement our own audits when needed.

 An audit consists of document reviews, factory tours, and interviews with several workers.
 The questions are divided into three levels of significance (zero tolerance, normal, advanced) and the results are described with a percentage score.

-In 2016 we did 115 on-site audits of our suppliers.
-Five of the audits were performed by a third party service provider.
 We have a high ambition level with regards to selecting and developing long-term partnerships with our suppliers.
 Before we engage in business with a new supplier, we expect them to meet our requirements.
 In cases where we identify any zero tolerance issues, such as with issues related to fire safety or excess working hours, Fiskars does not initiate collaboration with the supplier.

 We work together with our suppliers to encourage continuous development.
 After the first audit visit, our auditors visit suppliers regularly to track progress and verify improvements.
 A new audit is performed every second year.
 If deviations occur in the audits with existing suppliers we ask the supplier to submit corrective action plans.
 In cases where the supplier is not capable of complying or shows unwillingness to comply with our Supplier Code of Conduct within a given timeframe, we end the business relationship.
 The decision to do this is taken at a high level within our organization to ensure fair treatment of vendors.